 The best method for consuming cannabis is one that provides the optimal dose for the duration you’re looking for with minimal unwanted side effects.
 This is a very personal decision, so how do you choose?
 Let’s explore the options together.

 Cannabis flower for smoking or vaping is available in many states through cannabis dispensaries, in addition to various smoke-free products made from cannabis extracts that some customers prefer.
 How long it takes for the effects to set in and the duration of those feelings will vary depending on the method of ingestion you choose.

-Cannabis oil products are typically taken as a tincture, ingested (in a gummy or soft gel), or applied topically.
+Cannabis oil products are typically taken as a tincture or drops, ingested (in a gummy or soft gel), or applied topically.
 The effects of orally administered cannabis oil can last four hours or more, but the onset of effects is much slower (usually within 30-90 minutes).

 Concentrated cannabis oil extracts may also be heated and inhaled using a vape pen.
 Some prefer this method because the effects can usually be felt within a minute or two and typically lasts for a couple of hours.

 Interest in cannabis dosing is huge, and the conversation continues to grow, particularly among new consumers who want the potential benefits without the traditional psychoactive high.

 It’s best to begin with a small dose of high CBD/low THC oil, especially if you have little or no experience with cannabis.
 Take a few small amounts over the course of the day rather than one big dose.
 Use the same quantity and ratio for several days and keep a journal to observe the effects as you adjust the ratio or amount.
 It’s important not to overdo it in the beginning.

 Cannabis compounds have biphasic properties, meaning that low and high doses of the same substance can produce opposite effects.
 “Less is more” is often the best advice with respect to cannabis initiation.